alouiadel/whisper-realtime-echo/README.md

 - Python 3.9-3.11
 - Flet
-- OpenAI Whisper
+- Faster Whisper (version 1.1.1)
 - SoundDevice, SoundFile (for audio recording)
 - CUDA-compatible GPU (optional, for faster processing)

 ## 🙏 Credits

-This project is powered by [OpenAI's Whisper](https://github.com/openai/whisper), a state-of-the-art automatic speech recognition system.
+This project is powered by [Faster Whisper](https://github.com/SYSTRAN/faster-whisper), a highly optimized implementation of OpenAI's Whisper.
 The Whisper model was trained on a large dataset of diverse audio and is capable of multilingual speech recognition, translation, and language identification.

 ## 📜 Clipboard History